github/docs/content/codespaces/developing-in-codespaces/getting-started-with-github-codespaces-for-machine-learning.md

 The default container image that's used by {% data variables.product.prodname_github_codespaces %} includes JupyterLab, the web-based Jupyter IDE.
 You can use {% data variables.product.prodname_cli %} to open your codespace in JupyterLab without having to install anything else on your codespace.

-1. In the terminal, enter the {% data variables.product.prodname_cli %} command `gh cs jupyter`.
+1. In the terminal, enter the {% data variables.product.prodname_cli %} command `gh codespace jupyter`.
 1. Choose the codespace you want to open.

    ![Screenshot of opening a codespace from the terminal](/assets/images/help/codespaces/open-codespace-in-jupyter.png)